The Director: A Composable Behaviour System with Soft Transitions: Framework

 \subsection{Providers}

 Providers are functions that perform actions to satisfy the requirements of one particular Task, either directly or by running subtasks.
 The function runs when the Task it provides for is requested from anywhere in the system.
-Standard Providers use the `Provide' DSL keyword.
-These Providers may have conditions on when they can run, defined in their declaration.
+Providers may have conditions on when they can run, defined in their declaration.
+Given these conditions are satisfied, the Provider will run when a new task is received.

-Providers run when a new Task is received or when a subtask is Done.
-In addition, they may run on other triggers defined within the general software architecture, such as running at a particular frequency.
-Other triggers will only run the Provider if it is active in the tree.
-Functions within the software system that aren't Providers are non-Providers.

-In our soccer-playing scenario, the boxes in the diagram are Providers.
+In our soccer-playing scenario, the boxes in Figure~\ref{fig:system} are Providers.
 In the beginning, the robot should walk to the ball.
 The WalkToBall box is a Provider that provides the functionality for the WalkToBall Task.
 It finds the ball position and requests a WalkTo Task with this ball position data.
 The WalkTo Task manages what velocity to send to the walk engine based on the target position.
-The graph continues with the walk engine and limb Providers, with the leaf Providers controlling the motors.

-\subsubsection{Provider Groups}
+\subsubsection{Provider Groups:}

 A group of Providers for one Task type is called a Provider group.
-Only one Provider in a group can run at a time, with the running Provider determined by DSL keywords or declaration order.
+Only one Provider in a group can run at a time, with the running Provider chosen based on the conditions of the Providers.
 If a Provider can no longer run, the Task is reassigned to another Provider in the group.
 Subtasks from a Provider in a group are from the group, not the specific Provider.

 Striker and Walk are Provider groups in Figure~\ref{fig:system}.
-Only one Provider in a Provider group is active at any given time.
-The Striker is using the playing Provider since that condition is true.
-If the game phase were to transition to the ready state, the active Provider would be the ready Provider.
+The Striker is using the `playing' Provider since that condition is true.
+If the game phase were to transition to the ready state, the `ready' Provider would become active.
+Provider groups allow for a change in behaviour for a specific Task when there is a change in environment or state information.
+This flexibility is a desired trait explored in the literature~\cite{Veloso2000,Safronov2020,Yang2021}.

-\subsubsection{Provider Types}
+\subsubsection{Provider Types:}

-There are three types of Providers, each specified by a DSL keyword.
-The `Provide' type executes functionality for a Task, as discussed previously.
-If a `Start' Provider type exists, the `Provide' Provider will run after it.
+Provider groups facilitate to inclusion of three unique Provider types.
+The standard type executes functionality for a Task, as discussed previously.

-The `Start' type sets up the state of the Provider when a Provider group gains control of its Task after not having control previously.
-It runs once.
+The `start' type sets up the state of the Provider when a Provider group gains control of its Task after not having control previously.
+It runs once and then the standard Provider will run.